-Qualitative Data Analysis.13 Several assessment questions provided respondents the opportunity to describe their experiences at the University of New Hampshire, elaborate upon their assessment responses, and append additional thoughts.
+Qualitative Data Analysis.12 Several assessment questions provided respondents the opportunity to describe their experiences at the University of New Hampshire, elaborate upon their assessment responses, and append additional thoughts.
 Comments were solicited to give voice to the data and to highlight areas of concern that might have been missed in the quantitative items of the survey.
-Analyses of each question generated common themes, which are
+Analyses of each question generated common themes, which are provided later in the narrative of the full report directly following the analyses of the quantitative question that primed the qualitative response.

-12 A more detailed review of the factor analysis methodology is offered later in the full report.
+11 A more detailed review of the factor analysis methodology is offered later in the full report.

-13 Qualitative analyses are offered in the full report.
+12 Qualitative analyses are offered in the full report.